openpoke/decidim-module-access_codes/README.md

 - Login to Decidim.
 - Go to My account > Authorizations.
-- Click the newly added authorization ("Your access requests").
+- Click the newly added authorization ("Access codes").
 - Click "Send request".

 After the request is sent, you can now login as admin to approve the request:

 - Login to Decidim as an admin user.
-- Go to Admin dashboard > Users > Verifications > Access requests.
+- Go to Admin dashboard > Users > Verifications > Access codes.
 - You will see a list of received requests.
 - Click the check icon to approve an access request.